Civil Rights

 Smithfield can’t restrict the rights of state-licensed medical cannabis growers through its zoning ordinance, said Superior Court Judge Richard Licht in putting a temporary injunction on the town’s new zoning ordinance that restricted caregivers from 12 to 2 plants, among other reductions in their rights.
 “This decision confirms the legitimacy of Rhode Island’s medical marijuana […]

-Posted in Civil Rights, Featured, Marijuana, Smithfield | Tagged ACLU, Alex Chiulli, cannabis, Hawkins-Slater Act, John Meara, Matt Plain, Medical Marijuana, smithfield |
+Posted in Civil Rights, Featured, Marijuana, Smithfield | Tagged ACLU, Alex Chiulli, cannabis, Hawkins-Slater Act, John Meara, Matt Plain, Medical Marijuana, smithfield | Leave a response

 By Steve Ahlquist on September 26, 2017